sijingzhangzsj0604/docs/docs/cloud/getting-started/add-gateway-instance.md

 ---
-title: Add a Data Plane Instance
+title: Add a Gateway Instance
 reading_time: auto
 show_feedback: true
 ---

-The first and most important thing that you need to do after signing up is to add a data plane instance ([Apache APISIX](https://apisix.apache.org/)) and let it connect to API7 Cloud.
+The first and most important thing that you need to do after signing up is to add a gateway instance ([Apache APISIX](https://apisix.apache.org/)) and let it connect to API7 Cloud.

 As a demo, we'll use [Cloud CLI](https://github.com/api7/cloud-cli) to deploy an APISIX instance on Docker, so before you go ahead, make sure: